sci-visus/NSDF-WIRED/readme.md

 └── visualizations
     ├── demos
     ├── firesmoke-dashboard.ipynb
+    ├── firesmoke-viz.ipynb
     ├── firesmoke_idx-viz.ipynb
-    ├── firesmoke-viz.ipynb
+    ├── make_videos
     └── readme.md
 ```

 ## Implementation Notes

-- This work was done in Python 3.9.18.
+- This work was done in Python 3.9.18., `conda_environment.yml` is the conda environment we have used during the development of this project.
 - Data curation has been run using SCI Institute resources, in particular, files are downloaded to those systems and processed there due to the large volume of data.
 - Running the workflow described above may be difficult on a consumer-grade machine.
 Consider using small batches of data to test and via University of Utah and/or University of British Columbia nodes, full data processing can be run.
 - Ensure you change directory names within notebooks to fit your work environment accordingly.